Independent Co-Educational Day & Boarding School for Ages 2 - 18. The Best of British Boarding by the Sea.

 The typical day starts with registration in the tutor groups and then either assembly, chapel or tutor time.

 Tutor time will consist of discussions and debates and include topics such as stereotyping, right and responsibilities as well as key and current news articles.
 There is also regular tracking meetings with individual students which will highlight areas of support needed and set manageable targets for the following weeks.
-Students will then attend their timetabled lessons or work in the study centre or relax in the cyber café.
+Students will then attend their timetabled lessons or work in the study centre or relax in The Refectory.
 In addition to the timetabled academic subjects students will also have timetabled careers and enrichment.

 Saint Felix pupils celebrated another very successful set of A Level results achieving a 99% pass rate with over a third of pupils achieving A*/A with particularly strong results in Classics, Spanish, Business Studies and Economics.